Code of Conduct

 In addition to this document, Aviat Networks has published a Financial Code of Ethics.
 As Aviat Networks is a publicly traded company, it is extremely important that it prepare accurate financial reports and that its filings with the Securities and Exchange Commission and other public disclosures be timely and contain accurate and complete disclosure of required matters.
 The Financial Code of Ethics applies to the Company's Directors, officers, and all employees of Aviat Networks.
 This Financial Code of Ethics is designed to assure that Aviat Networks acts with honesty and integrity in all financial dealings and provides full, complete and accurate disclosure to its shareowners in its public filings and disclosures as required by law.
 The Company views violations of this code as a severe disciplinary matter.
 A copy of the Financial Code of Ethics is attached as Appendix A.

-As a U.S. company, Aviat Networks is governed by and required to comply with U.S. federal legislation.
+As a U.S. publicly traded company, Aviat Networks is governed by and required to comply with U.S. federal legislation.
 In addition, Aviat Networks will conduct all its activities in compliance with all applicable national, state and local laws, regulations and judicial decrees wherever it conducts business around the world.
 At no time will employees take any action on behalf of the Company that they know, or reasonably should know, violates any law or regulation.
 The Company's goal is for each employee to act in a manner utilizing good judgment, high ethical standards and honesty in the employee's business dealings on behalf of the Company.

 No Code of Conduct can cover all circumstances or anticipate every situation.
 Employees encountering situations not addressed specifically by this Code of Conduct should apply its overall philosophy and concepts to the situation, along with reference to specific Company policies on the subject in question.
 If a question still exists after doing so, the particular circumstances should be reviewed with the employee's supervisor, a member of senior management, the Corporate Legal Department or Human Resources (see also Section V - Reporting Suspected Violations of the Code of Company Policies).